Today's Hospitalist

 Most successful business ventures start with a business plan.
 Some plans are terrible and yet still result in a very profitable company.
 And countless others have been built around great ideas that have either never gotten off the ground or, if they were funded, crashed spectacularly due to consumer fickleness or unforeseen changes in the financial landscape.
 Sometimes it is better to be lucky than good.

-of us who work for nonprofits are very familiar with the "no-margin-no-mission" mantra.)
+Business plans, not surprisingly, are created by companies that wish to make money or, in the case of nonprofits, make less money while promoting their mission.
+(All of us who work for nonprofits are very familiar with the "no-margin-no-mission" mantra.)
 Needless to say, when hospital medicine made its debut, there was no dark and smoky board room filled with members of Hospitalist Inc., laying out a business plan to a panel of potential investors.
 Our business model evolved through hard work, need and happenstance.

 But if you didn't know better and were an outside observer, you might easily assume that Wachter, Wellikson and Nelson et al. must have plotted this whole thing out.
 Here's why I say that: Our specialty's financial success seems to have been too boldly and brilliantly conceived to have been based on serendipity alone.
 This is particularly true when you realize that our business plan led directly to the fastest growing medical specialty ever (and likely forever).
 One might even say that we are the Google of the medical world.